 Trillium Brewing Company, in partnership with the Rose Kennedy Greenway Conservancy, has announced the return of the Trillium Garden on The Greenway for the Summer 2018 season.

 The Trillium Garden on The Greenway is slated to open in late May 2018 and will run through the end of October, weather permitting.
 Open-air and in the heart of Boston, the Garden will be open five days a week, Wednesday through Sunday, serving a variety of rotating draft beer options and wine from Westport Rivers Vineyards.
-After an incredible inaugural season, the same beautiful location will offer improved seating, with more accommodating hours of operation.
+After an incredible inaugural season, the same beautiful location will offer improved seating in the form of teak adirondack chairs, with more accommodating hours of operation.

 “The Garden on The Greenway last summer was a first of its kind for us and the city of Boston.
 We are psyched for our second season,” said Trillium co-owner Esther Tetreault.
 “Our goal has always been to build a strong community and share what we do.
 The Trillium Garden on The Greenway gives us a unique way to connect with our Boston-area fans and a perfect showcase for visitors to enjoy summer in the city we love.
 Come in for a beer after work or spend a whole Saturday afternoon on The Greenway with your family…the environment is perfect for any gathering opportunity.”